CraftAcademy/library-challenge/README.md

 ## Breaking down the user stories

-> As a librarian
+> As a librarian return
 > In order to check all books in my library
 > I want a function to call all books in my library

 > As a librarian
 > In order to check available books
 > I want a function to call available books

 > As a librarian
 > In order to search for a specific book
 > I want a function to search for specific book by entering a title

 > As a visitor
 > In order to check available books followed by title and author
 > I want a function to show available books with title and author

 > As a visitor
 > In order to borrow a book the visitor needs to check the book out
 > I want a function to make the visitor being able to check the book out

 > As a visitor
 > In order to see which date to return the book
 > I want a function that will give me a receipt on my return due date

 ## Instructions